 Doesn’t it look amazing?
 Love it that it was built by Austrian architects.
 So you see we can built so much nicer things than a fence at the border.

-There was also a small park at the bottom of the museum where the sign ‘Only Lyon’ was written in capital letters.
+There was also a small park at the bottom of the museum with the sign ‘Only Lyon’ in capital letters.
 Only after we took pictures we saw that you were not allowed to walk on it.

 We then waited 10 minutes in front of the museum to takes some pictures inside and see the shop.
-After the full hour came and went without doors being opens someone took pity on us and informed us that it is closed on Mondays.
+After the full hour came and went without doors opening someone took pity on us and informed us that it is closed on Mondays.

 To get back into a more hospitable area we took the tram this time.
 Although the plan was to visit the ‘Halls of Bocuse’ a slight misunderstanding on how to read a map.
-We ended up near a chocolate place that was supposed to be the best but unfortunately it was also closed on Monday.
+We ended up near a chocolate place that is according to the guid book the best one.
+Unfortunately it was also closed on Monday.

 No matter we decided to just walk to our lunch reservation and take as many pictures as possible on the way.